s7jones/PeregrineBot/README.md

 ## How to build:
 * Make sure `BWAPI_DIR` AND `BWTA_DIR` environment variables are set to the relevant folders.
 * Build the solution using "Release".
+* Make sure the BWTA dlls "libgmp-10.dll" & "libgmp-10.dll" from (BWTAlib_2.2\windows) are in the root Starcraft folder.

 ## Uses:
 * BWAPI v4.1.2 (VS2013).